div-space/portfolio/content/pages/home.md

       communication (graphic design).
 Over time, through both study and practice, I realized that the most impactful design solutions stem from a holistic understanding of systems, people, and their relationships.
-What excites me most about this discipline is its interdisciplinary nature—the blend of strategy, creativity, and business thinking.
+What excites me most about this discipline is its interdisciplinary nature - the blend of strategy, creativity, and business thinking.

       I believe designers today don’t just shape interfaces; we craft services, systems, and meaningful experiences.
 I value stepping outside the screen, engaging with people, absorbing the world around me, and exploring new contexts.
 My curiosity and “listen to learn” mindset shape how I work and collaborate.

-      When I’m not designing, you’ll find me reading, playing football, or sketching—activities that fuel my creativity and keep me grounded.
+      When I’m not designing, you’ll find me reading, playing football, or sketching.
     colors: colors-f
     variant: variant-b
     elementId: ''